Understand the purpose of a workplace engagement survey

 Seen – enabled – heard

 Employee voice exists where everyone feels able to have a say, share their views and offer ideas.
-This is not just about employee surveys or Town Halls but also whether people feel heard and how others respond to their words.
+This is not simply employee surveys or Town Halls but whether people feel respected, heard and understood.

 As Google recently found with Project Aristotle, the most engaged and effective teams are psychologically safe ones (7).
 People feel comfortable asking questions, discussing ideas, admitting mistakes and giving feedback without fear of repercussion, rejection or ridicule.